-Ryan Popoff jumped into The eCom Ops Podcast to share his journey of transforming his hobby into an eCommerce business, how Ryan helped to increase revenue through turbulent times, and his plans for the future.
+Ryan Popoff jumped into The eCom Ops Podcast to share his journey of transforming his hobby into an eCommerce business, how his team handled the challenges faced by the pandemic, and his plans for the future.
 Check out all the other episodes here.

 To learn more about Ryan Popoff and Popov Leather: